cocos-creator/Tutorial-Dr.Mario-Style-Game-deprecated/en/04-laying-out-gameplay-ui/quick_getting_started.md

     ![](img/background_finished.png)

-Now, let's move on to creating the rest of the user interface.

 __Task:__ Now is a good time to save your project!
 From the __File__ menu, select __Save Scene__ or use your operating system's shortcut key.

 Next, let us continue [creating more UI](creating_the_rest_of_the_ui.md) elements...